A brief history of pinning and how this ceremony intersected celebrating a drug kingpin

 Note: This is the full extended article that was abbreviated in print issue of May 1, 2019 due to lack of space.
 This is the latest edition with corrections.

-All party-goers are in costume.
+ALINA PANEK — All party-goers are in costume.
 Most are in “Hawaiian” shirts and wearing fake mustaches.
 There are pretend undercover cops, a girl dressed up as a leopard, another dressed in white with a ziplock full of flour dressed up as cocaine and a cowboy, who stand, laugh, and drink on Beaver Beach — a nickname used by students to describe an outdoor common area between dormitory buildings on East Quad, Beaver and Shaw.
 They were dressed up to celebrate a relationship through the tradition of pinning.

 Among those who participate in Greek life, pinning is a frequently celebrated tradition on Denison’s campus during the last leg of spring semester.
 Seniors who are in a relationship who are also affiliated in Greek life will often choose to pin their significant other, signifying a solid relationship.
 It is a week of events and involves many of their closest friends.